Hello, I’m Michelle and we are more similar than you think.

 For many years now, I have adopted the saying, “It’s All good”.
 Most people don’t realize there is more to that.
 The whole saying is, “It’s all good in the end.
 If it’s not good, it’s not the end.”

-In 30 years of marriage I have had nearly everything I’d hoped for.
+In over 30 years of marriage I have had nearly everything I’d hoped for.
 And lots of things I never expected.

 I was able to stay home and be a mom, even when it was hard with 4 kids in 5 years.
 I was able to work from home to help my family financially: teaching preschool, doing photography, working with direct sales companies (that I thought I was failing at).
 But life was overwhelming with so many small kids and I felt guilty for feeling that way.
 After all, this was the life I thought I’d always wanted.